The system foo is loaded (and compiled, if necessary) by evaluating the following Lisp form:

 cl:require facility and you can just use:

-Note that the canonical name of a system is a string, conventionally lowercase.
+Note that the canonical name of a system is a string, in lowercase.

-A system name can also be specified as a symbol (including a keyword),
+System names can also be specified as symbols (including keyword

 The name must be a suitable value for the

 make-pathname in whatever filesystem the system is to be found.

 Using lowercase as canonical is unconventional, but was selected after some consideration.
 The type of file systems we support either have lowercase as customary case (Unix, Mac, Windows) or silently convert lowercase to uppercase (lpns).